Grigoria94/Grigoria94/README.md

 Here, you'll find a collection of my projects, where I explore diverse datasets, apply analytical techniques, and strive to uncover actionable insights.💡

-- <b> My very first project: Predicting the Success of a Kickstarter Campaign - <b>
-Classification project identifying key drivers of successful crowdfunding campaigns using EDA and machine learning.
+- <b> My very first project: Predicting the Success of a Kickstarter Campaign Classification project identifying key drivers of successful crowdfunding campaigns using EDA and machine learning.

 - <b> Telecom Churn: Data Cleaning & Visualization